Data-Science-East-AFrica/Introduction-To-Python/README.md

  If you find the video useful, as always, you can share along with your peers.Success!

 #### References
-Week 2 day 1 resources can as well be viewed [here at grayhat](https://dev.to/grayhat/introduction-to-data-structures-and-algorithms-with-python-4ih1)
+Week 2 day 1 resources can as well be viewed [at this blog](https://dev.to/grayhat/introduction-to-data-structures-and-algorithms-with-python-4ih1)

 ----